[KubeCon Day 3] ArgoCon 2024 Participation Report

 This is a talk about using Backstage and Argo projects in IDP (Internal Developer Platform).

-Although the speaker's English was difficult to understand, he introduced the configuration and operation of NVIDIA's IDP.
-In particular, the common IaC template using gitops-bridge and the mechanism of automatically generated CLI were very interesting.
+Although the speaker's English was difficult to understand, he gave an introduction to the configuration and operation of NVIDIA's IDP.
+In particular, the common IaC template using gitops-bridge and the mechanism for automatically generated CLI were very interesting.

 The relevant repository is here.